 A comparison of elongations

 Not all of Mercury’s greatest elongations, however, are created equal.
 In fact, some are greater than others.
-Generally speaking, that’s because the farthest from the sun that Mercury can ever appear on the sky’s dome is about 28 degrees.
+That’s because the farthest from the sun that Mercury can ever appear on the sky’s dome is about 28 degrees.
 On the other hand, the least distance is around 18 degrees.

 So, in the autumn for either hemisphere, the ecliptic – or path of the sun, moon and planets – makes a narrow angle to the horizon in the evening.
 Conversely, it makes a steep slant, nearly perpendicular, in the morning.
 So – in autumn from either hemisphere – morning elongations of Mercury are best.
 Then, Mercury appears higher above the horizon and farther from the glow of the sun.
 On the other hand, however, evening elongations in autumn are harder to see.

-Bottom line: Watch for Mercury in the east before sunup in January 2023.
-Mercury reaches greatest elongation – its greatest distance from the sunrise – on January 30 and remains bright through mid-February.
+Bottom line: Watch for Mercury in the east before sunup around mid-May 2023.
+Mercury reaches greatest elongation – its greatest distance from the sunrise – on May 29 and then brightens through mid-June.
+It’s best viewed from the Southern Hemisphere.